-It is natural to want to help every window collision victim, but there are some steps backyard birders should never take, even with the best intentions.
+It is natural to want to help every window collision victim, but there are some steps birders should never take, even with the best intentions.

-- Do Not Give the Bird Any Medications.
 Many human medications are toxic to birds.
 If the bird has an obvious broken limb or severe bleeding, wrap it snuggly in gauze to limit its movement, and get it to a rehabilitator for proper care and avian medication immediately.

 Preventing Future Window Collisions

 The best thing to do when a bird hits a window is to take steps to prevent any more collisions.
 If one window is a consistent problem, scrutinize it for reflections or other specific threats that may be causing birds' confusion, and use multiple techniques to keep birds safe.
-While it is important for backyard birders to know what to do when a bird collides with a window, it is always best if they never need to use that knowledge.
+While it is important for birders to know what to do when a bird collides with a window, it is always best if they never need to use that knowledge.